RenderKit/ospray-studio/doc/scenegraph.md

 being pointers to the child nodes[^2].

 Finally, a number of `TimeStamp` objects track the modification status of this node and its children.
-These are used to determine if a subtree of the SG needs to be processed and committed to OSPRay.
+These are used to determine if a subgraph of the SG needs to be processed and committed to OSPRay.

 A node's `name` and `subType` can be accessed via its `name()` and `subType()`